clayne/SSEModdingGuide/README.md

    ![alt text](https://github.com/CDimang/SSE-Images/blob/main/Download%20Mod%2023.png)

 5. In the **Plugin Panel**, click the **Downloads** tab.
+   * If a mod is not downloaded from Nexus, you can drag the file here and proceed with step 6.
 6. Double-click the mod to install it.
 Click **OK** when prompted.

    ![alt text](https://github.com/CDimang/SSE-Images/blob/main/Download%20Mod%203.png)